cretz/asmble/README.md

 Memory operations are done via `ByteBuffer` methods on a little-endian buffer.
 All operations including unsigned operations are tailored to use specific existing Java stdlib functions.

+As a special optimization, we put the memory instance as a local var if it is accessed a lot in a function.
+This is cheaper than constantly fetching the field.

 #### Number Operations

 Constants are simply `ldc` bytecode ops on the JVM.
 Comparisons are done via specific bytecodes sometimes combined with